grpc/proposal/A66-otel-stats.md

 A sample implementation of this approach is available in [gRPC Core](https://github.com/grpc/grpc/blob/v1.57.x/src/core/lib/channel/call_tracer.h).

+In grpc-java, a client interceptor is provided by the gRPC OTel plugin.
+This interceptor adds a `CallAttemptTracerFactory` to the client call.
+This factory is equivalent to the `CallTracer`.
+For each attempt, this factory is invoked to create a `ClientStreamTracer` analogous to `CallAttemptTracer` for each attempt.
+On the server-side, a `ServerStreamTracer.Factory` is used to create tracers analogous to `ServerCallTracer` for each incoming call.

+In grpc-go, similar to grpc-java, an interceptor is invoked per call.
+This interceptor is registered when the OTel Dial Option is passed in to the channel, and has access to a context scoped to the call. `StatsHandler` object owned by the channel gets call-outs for each event that happens on the lifetime of an attempt.
+Along with each call-out gets, a context object scoped to the attempt is passed in, making it equivalent to the functionality of the `CallAttemptTracer`.
+On the server side, a `StatsHandler` object gets call-outs similarly along with a server call scoped context object, to get `ServerCallTracer` equivalent functionality.

 ### Language-Specific Details

 Each language implementation will provide an API for registering an